seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Not bolds the king, with others, whom, I fear,
 Most just and heavy causes make oppose.

+**EDMUND**
+Sir, you speak nobly. /

 **REGAN**
-Why is this reason'd?
+/ Why is this reason'd?

 **GONERIL**
 Combine together 'gainst the enemy;
 For these domestic and particular broils
-Are not the question here.
+Are not the question here. /

 **ALBANY**
-Let's then determine
+/ Let's then determine
 With the ancient of war on our proceedings.

 **EDMUND**
 I shall attend you presently at your tent.

 **REGAN**
-Sister, you'll go with us?
+Sister, you'll go with us? /

 **GONERIL**
-No.
+/ No.

 **REGAN**
 'Tis most convenient; pray you, go with us.

 **GONERIL**
 *\[Aside]*
-O, ho, I know the riddle.--I will go.
+O, ho, I know the riddle.-- /

+/ I will go.

 *Enter EDGAR, disguised, as they are going out*